Skip to main content

 Domestic Violence FAQs

-Domestic violence charges often involve allegations of physical harm, attempted harm, threats, or certain menacing conduct involving a family or household member.
+Domestic violence charges can involve allegations of knowingly causing or attempting to cause physical harm, recklessly causing serious physical harm, or making a threat of force that causes belief of imminent physical harm to a family or household member.
 The exact charge and degree depend on the facts, relationship, and any prior history.
 We review the allegations, evidence, and relationship element carefully before advising on next steps.

 Not always, but it is possible.
 Penalties depend on the degree of the offense, whether there are prior convictions, the presence of injuries, and whether additional charges (like violating a protection order) are involved.
 We focus early on bond conditions, no-contact terms, and strategies to reduce or avoid incarceration.